oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 npm install @okta/okta-signin-widget
 ```

 To use Okta authentication you need to have a free [Okta Developer account] (https://developer.okta.com).
-Once you’ve done this, sign in to the developer console and select **Applications** > **Add Application**.
+Once you've done this, sign in to the developer console and select **Applications** > **Add Application**.
 Then select **Single-Page App** and hit **Next**.
 The next page is filled in with default values, most of which are sufficient for this application and don't need to be changed.
 Add the URL `http://localhost:8080` to the allowed Login Redirect URLs.
 Hit **Done**.

 There are two pieces of information that you need to obtain from the Okta Developer Console.
 These are your Okta domain name and your client id.
 These values need to be passed into the Vue application.
 As these values are effectively secrets, they must not be hardcoded in the application.
 The way around this is to create environment variables in a file called `.env` in the `todo-vue` directory containing these values.
 Also add `.env` to the `.gitignore` file.